seiscomp-macOS/seiscomp/README.md

 ```
 brew install boost
 brew install cmake
-brew install fftw
-brew install flex
 brew install gfortran
-brew install hdf5
-brew install mysql #mariadb can also be installed as an alternative
+brew install mariadb #mysql can also be installed as an alternative
 brew install ncurses
 brew install openssl
 brew install qt # installs version Qt6 (use qt@5 for Qt5)
-brew install swig
-brew install mongo-c-driver@1 ## for bson-1.0
+brew install coreutils # for GNU date - gdate
 ```

+Note: hdf5, flex (uses macOS system flex lib), fftw, mongo-c-driver@1 and swig are not required to compile.

 Note: If you need a more specific version of Python with NumPy, e.g. Python 3.10: